saagarjha/saagarjha.github.io/_posts/2019-09-29-making-os-log-public-on-macos-catalina/2019-09-29-making-os-log-public-on-macos-catalina.md

 title: "Making os_log public on macOS Catalina"
 ---

 Apple's [unified logging system](https://developer.apple.com/documentation/os/logging) launched in macOS Sierra and iOS 10 as a replacement for [Apple System Logger](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/asl.3.html) (which itself replaced the [syslog(3)](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/syslog.3.html) API).
 Along with it came changes in how logs were organized and persisted, plus a new `log` command and redesigned Console app to make sense of these messages.
-One important change, however, [relates to privacy](https://developer.apple.com/documentation/os/logging#1841411): by default, dynamic data not specifically annotated with the `%{public}` keyword will not be logged–the format specifier will be replaced with "&lt;private&gt;" instead of the identified object.
+One important change, however, [related to privacy](https://developer.apple.com/documentation/os/logging#1841411): by default, dynamic data not specifically annotated with the `%{public}` keyword will not be logged–the format specifier will be replaced with "&lt;private&gt;" instead of the identified object.
 While this helps prevent against accidentally leaking personal information, it can be inconvenient when debugging issues.
 To bypass this restriction, the `log` command allowed for changing the logging configuration to display all data:

 ```console
 $ sudo log config --status